TypQxQ/kTAMV/README.md

   - `KTAMV_SIMPLE_NOZZLE_POSITION`, checks if a nozzle is detected in the current nozzle cam image and reports whether it is found.
 The printer will not move.
   - `KTAMV_TEST`, debug command to check if the script works and OpenCV versions

-Both of the calibration commands have optional command line parameters
-  - CALIB_VALUE=0.5, override the default or configured CALIB_VALUE value
-  - CALIB_ITERATIONS=5, override the default or configured CALIB_ITERATIONS value
-  - PRINT_POSITIONS=1, only for CV_CALIB_NOZZLE_PX_MM, returns the raw MM and PX values of detections used for calibration

 !!! !!! !!! !!! !!!
 This is alpha software and only meant for advanced users!
 Please only use while supervising your printer,